mikiec84/skyblue/README.md

 SkyBlue
 =======

-This is not Bootstrap killer, I just think Bootstrap is way too bloated.
+This is not Bootstrap killer, I juSt think Bootstrap is way too bloated.
 SkyBlue is a minimal framework that is meant to be starting point for my projects.

 #### [Demo and documentation](http://stanko.github.io/skyblue/).